• Skip to main content

 By gradually increasing the number of push-ups you do, you will notice an increase in muscle mass.

-Besides, push-ups also produce a human growth hormone that helps boost total muscle growth.
+Besides, push-ups also produce a human growth hormone that helps boost muscle development and overall strength.

-Push-ups help you avoid injuries when doing other weight-training exercises, which is especially the case if you warm up your body with push-ups before each workout.
+Push-ups help you avoid injuries when doing other strength exercises and support better shoulder stability, which is especially the case if you warm up your body with push-ups before each workout.

 Push-ups are such a total body conditioner.